yowainwright/developer-ci-benefits/docs/07-unit-testing.md

 ```

 The unit test above catches a problem!
-If the `num` argument is a string the function fails and provides the `error message` _'The variable \`stringNumPlus1\` is not 4!'_.
+If the `num` argument is a string, the function fails and provides the `error message` _'The variable \`stringNumPlus1\` is not 4!'_.

-An engineer can now decide how to change, fix or not fix the function.
+An engineer can now decide how to change, fix, or not fix the function.

 ----

-`Console.assert` was used to display how unit testing can be done without any libraries.
+`console.assert` was used to display how unit testing can be done without any libraries.
 However, frameworks like [Jest](https://jestjs.io/) are often used to describe how code that will be compiled for production should function.
-This important to note because tests can run within a text editor as you code using tools like [Quokka](https://quokkajs.com/).
-Quokka can test code as it is written, log code via comment asserts, and communicate code that is tests—or untested!
+This is important to note because tests can run within a text editor as you code using tools like [Quokka](https://quokkajs.com/).
+Quokka can test code as it is written, log code via comment asserts, and communicate code that is tested or untested!